Offer Consultancy Services in Permaculture

-If you are passionate about the changes that permaculture can bring for the future and want to spread the word by teaching, training and consulting, this is the course to your dreams.
+If you are passionate about the changes that permaculture can bring for the future and want to spread the word by consulting in permaculture, this is the course to your dreams.
 Learn about permaculture, how to operate as a consultant, with a large variety of electives such as organic agriculture and farming; sustainable agriculture, alternative energy; nut and fruit production and more.

 Permaculture is a growing movement worldwide that revolutionises the way we manage the environment around us to maximise the use of energy to increase food production and environmental health.
 Permaculture courses are in demand as are skilled consultants.
 This is a great course for those already practicing permaculture and wanting to take the next step and those just wanting to start out and learn more.

 Note that each module in the Qualification - Certificate in Permaculture Consulting is a short course in its own right, and may be studied separately.

 This course develops very broad skills, pertaining to sustainability, but with a particular focus on permaculture.

 There are many different ideas about how to be more sustainable.
 You will find different people promoting different concepts with great vigour and enthusiasm, and in most cases, these concepts will have something valuable to teach you.
 Many are quite similar in approach, often being just variations of a similar theme.
 Each approach will have its application; but because it worked for someone else does not necessarily mean it will work for you.
 Some of these concepts are explained below and will be discussed in more detail later in the course.

 Low Input Farming Systems

 This approach is based on the idea that a major problem is depletion of resources.
 If a farmer uses fewer resources (e.g. chemicals, fertiliser, fuel, money, manpower), farm costs will be reduced, there is less chance of damage being caused by waste residues or overworking the land and the world is less likely to run out of the resources needed to sustain farming.